 - TLU Student Health & Wellness Center

 Prevention & Awareness

 Criminal Activity - Off Campus

 The Texas Lutheran University Police Department works closely with off-campus law enforcement agencies, such as local, state and federal.
 Many commuter students reside in Seguin or Guadalupe County.
 Texas Lutheran University operates two off-campus housing facilities in the city of Seguin.
 The Seguin Police Department would have primary jurisdiction on crimes occurring there.
 The Texas Lutheran University Police Department would be the secondary agency to assist.
 Texas Lutheran University Police Department also works closely with Seguin Fire/EMS services and Air Life ambulance service.

-- Texas Lutheran University is located .8 miles from the new Seguin Police Department at 350 N. Guadalupe St.
+- Texas Lutheran University is located .8 miles from the Seguin Police Department at 350 N. Guadalupe St.

-- Texas Lutheran University is located .5 mile from the new Seguin Fire Station on Hwy 46 South.
+- Texas Lutheran University is located .5 mile from the Seguin Fire Station on Hwy 46 South.

 - Texas Lutheran University is a designated alternative landing zone (“LZ”) for Air Life (helicopter) Ambulance Service.

 - Crime Statistics for the State of Texas and other matters may be accessed at: www.txdps.state.tx.us/crimereports/citindex.htm.